CERC-Genomic-Medicine/BEanalysed/README.md

 **Auto-detection logic**
 1. column named 'Replicate'
 2. Column named after you editor, derived from sheet name with `"editor - YourEditorName"` (including spaces)

+#### Isoform selection

+Isoform selection is requiered either upstream by user or through the --Isoform or --Pick options.
+Isoform correspond to the Feature column in the VEP file (or CRISPR-BEasy annotation), Pick correspond to the column of the same name.
+This is requiered to categorise which consequence the mutation will hold in the consolidated file (and downstream analysis).
+In case of intergenic variant '-' may be used as an Isoform.

 #### Validation